 Step #4: Learn how LastPass works

-Next, you can learn how to use LastPass to help you manage your usernames and passwords.
+Next, you can learn how to use LastPass to help you to log in to your work apps and manage your usernames and passwords.
 We've created a very simple but robust training portal where you can learn about the key features of LastPass.
 You can move through the training courses at your own pace, though it typically takes about 20 minutes to complete them all.

 Additional Training Resources